michael-sumner/go-make-things/content/articles/2022/2022-04-12-emoji-are-weird.md

 Let's dig in!

+_**Update:** The recommended fix in this article breaks in a variety of situations.
+[I wrote an update that looks at more accurate alternate approaches.](/emoji-are-still-weird-but-modern-browser-methods-help/)_

 ## The problem

 Let's look at the ice cream cone emoji: `🍦`.
 If you call the `length` property on it, you get a value of `2`.